 “After an hour or so, I called the team together and we did some spiritual warfare praying.
 After five minutes we started talking to people all over the beach.

 “That evening I led two men into a personal relationship with Jesus!”

-Mr Williams noticed a very special “presence” during the Games and they chose to acknowledge the Lord Jesus as the reason.
+Mr Williams noticed an incredibly special “presence” during the Games, and they chose to acknowledge the Lord Jesus as the reason.

 He said in a letter to team members about the outreach: “Without Jesus in you, it would not have been possible.”